pure-fish/pure/README.md

 * Display ⇣ if there are stuff to be pulled
 * Display prompt symbol in red if previous command has failed
 * Display the current folder and command when a process is running
-* Display username and host when in an SSH session
 * Display duration of failed process (defaults to `5`)

 ## Configuration